A. Procedures

 Students may withdraw from any course without academic penalty after Day 10 of classes (last day to drop courses without financial penalty) and the “last day to drop courses without academic penalty” as specified on the Key Dates Calendar.
 A “W” grade will be recorded on your transcript.
 No refund of fees will be issued.

-If you officially withdraw from the College after the “last day to drop courses or a program without academic penalty” as specified in the Key Dates Calendar, an “F” grade will appear on your transcript for all courses in that term.
+If you officially withdraw from the College after the “last day to drop courses or a program without academic penalty” as specified in the Key Dates Calendar, a failing grade will appear on your transcript for all courses in that term.
 No refund of fees will be issued.

 E. Program Transfers